aathn/miking/collection-notes/notes-uc.md

 We could assign several operations in one directive, and we could give the directive separately from the implementation.

-    ## repr Set for Coll {NonSeq, UniqL} where
+    ## repr Set for Coll {NS, UQ} where
       empty = setEmpty :: O(1) requiring Ord
       size  = setSize :: O(n)
       ...

-We could also give several property sets for one operation.
-For instance, a list may efficiently represent both a sequence and an idempotent sequence:

-    ## repr List for Coll {}, Coll {Idem} where empty = [] :: O(1)

 These declarations are intended to be open, so that they do not have to be specified all at once.

 To specify a map representation, we give `KVPair` as the element type:

-    ## repr Map k v for Coll {NonSeq, UniqL} (KVPair k v) where
+    ## repr Map k v for Coll {NS, UQ} (KVPair k v) where
       lookup = mapLookup :: O(log n) requiring Ord k
       ...

 The same type parameters must appear in both left and right hand side.
 Here, it is implicitly understood that `KVPair` should be ordered by its keys.
-(I'm not quite sure how we would express this in practice, using typeclasses seems like the most elegant option.)
+We need some way of expressing this, such as canonical structures.

+## Nondeterministic Properties

+Sometimes, one wants to fold over a set, and one simply doesn't care about the order of the fold.
+To accommodate this, we could include a notion of nondeterministic properties.

+For instance, we could specify:

+    ## repr HashSet for Coll {UQ, nondet NS} where
+      fold = ...

+This means that `HashSet`'s implementation of `fold` makes no guarantees on the ordering, and is _only eligible_ to replace `fold` when `nondet NS` has been declared.

+When creating a collection, we can declare:

+    let c : Coll {UQ, nondet NS} = ...

+This says that we _don't care_ about the ordering for this particular collection.
+This makes it so that `c` can be implemented by representations for `{UQ, nondet NS}`, but not only that; since the ordering doesn't matter, we are free to choose from `{UQ}` and `{UQ, NS}` as well.

 ## Selecting a Representation